 1. HEAT CRAMPS Caused by an electrolyte imbalance (dehydration is the usual culprit) heat cramps are usually experienced in the abdomen or other large-muscle groups.
 To prevent this problem, don’t run hard in the heat until you are used to it, and stay well hydrated with sports drinks.
-If you are experiencing a cramp, restore your salt balance with foods or drinks that contain sodium, or even an electrolyte supplement like this
+If you are experiencing a cramp, restore your salt balance with foods or drinks that contain sodium, or electrolyte supplements.

 2. HEAT FAINTING Making sudden stops when running in hot weather can cause you to faint because of the interruption of blood flow from your legs to your brain.
 To keep this from happening, make sure you incorporate a gradual cool down into your summer runners, making sure to end a workout with at least five minutes of slow jogging and/or walking.
 If you do experience heat fainting, elevate your legs and pelvis after you come to in order to restore blood flow to your brain.